Delaware Autism Program (DAP): Placement, Waitlists, and How to Appeal

 DAP exits — when the program recommends a student transition back to a district classroom — can be equally contentious.
 Some families welcome the transition as evidence of progress.
 Others believe their child is being pushed out prematurely, sometimes as DAP manages program capacity.

-If DAP has recommended exit and you disagree, the process is the same as any other placement change dispute:
+If DAP has recommended exit and you disagree, treat the recommendation as a proposed placement change and address it through the IEP team:

-Request all documentation supporting the exit recommendation — progress data, assessment results, the criteria DAP is using — and compare it against the original criteria used for admission.
-Inconsistencies in how criteria are applied can be the basis for a PRC review or a complaint.
+Request all documentation supporting the exit recommendation — progress data, assessment results, and the criteria DAP is using — and compare it against the original placement rationale.
+Inconsistencies in how criteria are applied can be the basis for further IEP discussion, a state complaint, or due process.

 Charter Schools and DAP